ajsouza/PHP-Classes-for-OAS-API/README.md

 Sample Usage
 ============
-The example below shows how you would use the Advertiser entity to retrieve all advertisers whose name is like OAS.
+The example below shows how you would use the Advertiser entity to retrieve all advertisers whose name is like %A%.

 ```PHP
 <?php